rusili/AC-Android/lessons/control-structures/README.md

 The AND (```&&```) and OR (```||```) operators are used whenever we want to evaluate two ```boolean``` values, or expressions which evaluate to ```boolean``` values.

-The statement "It is warm outside if the sun is shining AND the temperature is high" could be written as:
+The statement "It is warm outside when the sun is shining AND the temperature is high" could be written as:

 ```java
 boolean isSunShining = true;